A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Background

+As previously discussed, numerically solving PDEs is a computationally intensive process.
+Deep surrogate models which can accelerate the solution of PDEs are therefore of great interest.
+Various approaches have emerged over the last decade, including Physics-Informed Neural Networks~\citep{raissi2019physics}, hybrid solvers~\citep{kochkov2021machine,kaneda2023deep,sun2023neural}, and operator learning~\citep{kovachki2021neural}.
 Speedups over classical methods are primarily achieved by the ability of neural solvers to learn solution mappings on coarsened grids in space-time~\citep{stachenfeld2021learned,kochkov2021machine}.
 To maintain stability, classical methods require computational grids to be sufficiently fine in time, as specified by the CFL condition, as well as in space.
 On the other hand, neural methods can learn to map between solutions spaced hundreds of classical solver steps apart on much lower-dimensional spatial discretizations, thereby realizing substantial speedups.
 Additionally, classical methods require that all $D$ flow variables comprising the PDE be evolved, whereas neural solvers can learn to explicitly model only a subset of variables of interest while implicitly learning to incorporate the effect of the omitted variables.